unartig/sepsis_osc/typst/main_thesis.typ

 With larger values of $sigma > 0.5$ the dynamics more or less harmonize between layers and metrics and are mostly depend on $beta$.

 == Why care about the DNM?
+#todo[not a sequence]
+Mechanistic baseline
+Constraint setting

 = Method (Latent Dynamics Model) <sec:ldm>

 This chapter introduces the methodological framework used to address the first research question stated in @sec:problemdef:
+#align(
+  center,
-#align(center,[*Usability of the #acr("DNM")*: How and to what extent can the #acr("ML")-determined trajectories of the #acr("DNM") be used for detection and prediction, especially of critical infection states and mortality.#todo[format]])
+  [*Usability of the #acr("DNM")*: How and to what extent can the #acr("ML")-determined trajectories of the #acr("DNM") be used for detection and prediction, especially of critical infection states and mortality.#todo[format]], )

 To investigate this, a deep learning pipeline has been developed, in which the #acr("DNM") is embedded as central part.
 Instead of predicting the sepsis directly, the two components, #acl("SI") and increase in #acr("SOFA") scores are predicted as direct proxies creating more interpretable results.
+The main idea is to utilize the parameter level synchronization dynamics of the #acr("DNM"), particularly $beta$ and $sigma$, to provide a starting ground for short-term machine learned organ system trajectories of real patients.
 The complete architecture, consisting of the #acr("DNM") and additional auxiliary modules, whole will be referred to as the #acr("LDM") from now on.

-This chapter proceeds with the research question to be reiterated in a more formal fashion and the introduction of desired prediction properties, and justification of modeling choices.
+This chapter proceeds with the prediction task to be reiterated formally and the introduction of desired prediction properties, and justification of modeling choices.
-Afterwards, the individual modules of the #acr("LDM") and their integration into the whole pipeline explained.
+Afterwards, the individual modules of the #acr("LDM") will be discussed and focusing on what purpose each serves and how it is integrated into the broader system.
 #todo[ref sections]

-== The high level ideas
+== Formalizing the Prediction Task
 In automated clinical prediction systems, a patient is typically represented through their #acr("EHR").
 Where the #acr("EHR") aggregates multiple clinical variables, such as laboratory biomarker, for example from blood or urine tests, or physiological scores and, further demographic information, e.g. age and gender.
 Using the information in the #acr("EHR"), the objective is to estimate the patient's risk of developing sepsis in the near future.